 Smith and Wesson's Performance Center 642 is a curious entry.
 In today's modern landscape of bigger and better, you have to wonder if this pint-sized snub-nose is still relevant.
 I recently had the chance to spend some time with it so that I could fill you in on the lowdown.
-As a concealed carry, its smaller stature certainly fits the bill.
-But what about for home or personal defense?
-And for that matter, how does it fare on the range?
-Everyone usually has a lot of questions about this revolver, and I aim to answer all of them.
-So sit back and enjoy my insights into Smith and Wesson's legendary 642.
-In addition, check out the similar Glock's 43 pistol in this post, or how S&W 642 compares to Ruger LCP II.
-Moreover, we give you the best revolver selection to choose from in this review.

 Is the S&W 642 a good gun?

-First things first.
-J frames are still huge sellers among gun owners.
-There are a lot of reasons why someone might want to own a revolver that only holds five rounds.
-This five-shot beauty is perfectly sized to be a daily carry gun.
 Factor that into the history of the S & W model 642 and you're looking at a sound investment for self-defense.
 You will find more great self-defense guns in this post, or you can opt for a similar compact Smith And Wesson Shield 2.0.
-You will also find an updated version of a legendary gun from the same manufacturer in our Smith and Wesson 39-2 review, or their famed budget-friendly handgun here.

 Before we delve any deeper, let's explore the specs of this J frame to see what all it is packing.